nialloh23/track-impact-app/README.md

 # TrackImpact.com
-An app that enables volunteer teams to track their volunteering and fundraising activities bringing their collective impact to life.
+An app that enables volunteer teams to track their volunteering and fundraising activities bringing their collective impact to life..

 ## Getting Started